 Training, qualifications & experience

-I have professional indemnity insurance and am DBS (CRB) checked.
+I have professional indemnity insurance and am DBS (formerly CRB) checked.

 I have regular supervision which I regard as an integral part of good practice.

 I have worked in a variety of settings both community based counselling services and private practice.
 More specifically I have held counselling positions in a GP's surgery, primary schools and sixth form colleges and in more specialist services supporting survivors of rape and sexual abuse.